343milius/LBankas/README.md

 # LBankas
-Retrieving information of currencies from Lietuvos Bankas webpage.
+Java program to retrieve information of currencies from Lietuvos Bankas webpage.
+Three main parameters are used - date from & to, currency and file format (csv and xml).